nbw/battlesnake/README.md

 * Genetic learning algorithm, those constants in my config.rb could easily be trained.

 * Enemy-in-corner detection so that I could cut them off.

+* Make Enemy heads attractive if my snake is bigger then theirs so that I could eat them

 * Optimizing speed